mendix/docs/content/appstore/app-services/3d-viewer.md

 ![shatteredjt-utf8](attachments/3d-viewer/shatteredjt-utf8.png)
 ## 2 Installation

-Follow the instructions in [How to Use App Store Content in Studio Pro](../general/app-store-content) to import the app service module into your app.
+Follow the instructions in [How to Use App Store Content in Studio Pro](../general/app-store-content#4-2-using-a-module) to import the 3D Viewer module into your app.

 ![import-3dviewer](attachments/3d-viewer/import-3dviewer.jpg)
-After importing, you need to map the **Administrator** and **User** [module roles](/refguide/module-security#module-role) of the installed modules to the applicable [user roles](/refguide/user-roles) in your app.
+After importing, you need to map the **Administrator** and **User** module roles of the installed modules to the applicable user roles in your app.

 ## 3 Initializing the 3D Viewer App Service on App Startup